 - Significant reduction in ER and outpatient claims.

-For primary care, VBID (value-based insurance design) can be an innovative solution to maximizing health outcomes with available health care budget.
+For musculoskeletal care, VBID (value-based insurance design) can be an innovative solution to maximizing health outcomes with available health care budget.
 The basic premise of VBID is to align consumer incentives and payment strategies with value by reducing barriers to high-value health services.

 Low Risk: Healthy members with very limited need of care.